-Should a payor have any problems while trying to submit files, they can submit questions to: mcdbportal@s-3.com.
-In the event of an issue requiring immediate assistance, contact either Arlene Amodeo at aamodeo@s-3.com (301-628-3210) or Susritha Baditha at sbaditha@s-3.com (301-628-3523)
+Should a payor have any problems while trying to submit files, they can contact the MCDB Help Desk by sending an email to mcdbportal@s-3.com or by calling 301-628-0200.

 File Naming Conventions

 The following naming convention is in effect for all data reports.
 The indicators are separated by the _ (underscore) symbol: PayorID_File_Version_Date